Arcadia-Science/toxin-facilitators/README.md

     - the number of species represented / cluster (Fig 6)
     - the number of different toxins (based on toxin-clusters reference toxin) associated with the accessory sequences / cluster.
 All this information is available in the table: `results/R_Analysis/ASClusters_metrics_summary_UpdatedJune2023.csv` or `results/Tables/Table-2_Summary_metrics_accessory_sequence_clusters_.csv`

+# Contributing & Citation
+If you use the code or ideas in this repository for your own work, please cite DOI: 10.57844/arcadia-d3dc-7499.
+If you would like to contribute to this repository, please read our [guide on credit for contributions](https://github.com/Arcadia-Science/arcadia-software-handbook/blob/main/guides-and-standards/guide-credit-for-contributions.md).